August 20, 2025

 - GLP-1s can cost employers up to $10,000 per member annually⁵.

-- Sarcopenia (progressive loss of muscle mass) adds nearly $900 in excess healthcare costs annually per employee₆.
+- Sarcopenia adds nearly $900 in excess healthcare costs annually per employee⁶.

-- Physical inactivity contributes to 27% of total employee medical spend₇.
+- Physical inactivity contributes meaningfully to medical spend across working populations⁷.

 Structured movement is part of the GLP-1 prescribing guidance

-GLP-1 medications like semaglutide are only approved for weight management as an adjunct to a reduced-calorie diet and increased physical activity.
-This is part of the actual prescribing indication₈, meaning that supporting GLP-1 prescriptions with structured physical activity plans is not optional, it’s advised by pharmaceutical manufacturers₈.
+GLP-1 medications like semaglutide are indicated for weight management as an adjunct to a reduced-calorie diet and increased physical activity⁸.
+That means lifestyle support is part of the intended treatment context, not a separate add-on.

 Still, many members start GLP-1s without structured exercise support.
 That undermines the treatment intent and puts GLP-1 investment at risk.